jerry81/GHP/2019/dec.md

 140k people died from measels last year mostly children

+us may have killed a syrian terrorist with a knife warhead precision strike

+great firewall
+great cannon: ddos attacks on hk forum

+most copied stack overflow snippet: about converting bytes to readable format

+spacex sends dragon spacecraft to ISS

+fastest internet in US installed in KT

 12/8 biz
+pablo escobar's brother launches smartphone escobar fold

+goog fiber 1000 Gbps for 70/month
+fiber to premises

+tiktok parent company sued for collecting data on kids bytedance

+huawei legal battle against us ban

+restuarants that have no diners and no waiters

 netflix invests 420M on indian content

 GM and LG(Korean) team up north ohio electric car battery project